 Professors provide an atmosphere of mentorship for students as well as real-world insight and experience on important topics in the field.
 Many classes are offered online or in the evenings to make it easier for working professionals to earn their degree.
 The curriculum in a software engineering master’s degree program covers a wide range of technology topics that prepare graduates for a challenging work environment.

-Founded in 2009, the Harris Institute brings together computer science, psychology, business and biology to carry out cutting-edge research in computer security.
-A partnership with Harris Corp., a corporate leader in cyber security based in Melbourne, Fla., the institute is one of the primary sources for graduate-level information assurance and cyber security research at Florida Tech for solving real-world cyber security problems.
-In addition to their own resources, the Harris Institute for Assured Information actively collaborates with the Institute for Human Machine Cognition in Pensacola and Ocala, Fla., to offer additional resources.
+Founded in 2009, the Harris Institute brings together computer science, psychology, business, and biology to carry out cutting-edge research in computer security.
+A partnership with Harris Corp., a corporate leader in cybersecurity based in Melbourne, Florida, the institute is one of the primary sources for graduate-level information assurance and cybersecurity research at Florida Tech for solving real-world cybersecurity problems.
+In addition to their own resources, the Harris Institute for Assured Information actively collaborates with the Institute for Human Machine Cognition in Pensacola and Ocala, Florida, to offer additional resources.

-The university is dedicated to preparing graduates for success who have the expertise to enter managerial roles in innovative companies focused on cutting-edge technological solutions.
-Since software solutions are part of nearly every aspect of our home and work life, master’s level software engineering training utilizes graduates knowledge and research experiences to create experts able to craft unique technology solutions.
+The university is dedicated to preparing graduates for success who have the expertise to enter managerial roles in innovative companies focused on groundbreaking technological solutions.
+Since software solutions are part of nearly every aspect of our home and work life, master’s level software engineering training utilizes graduates’ knowledge and research experiences to create experts able to craft unique technology solutions.